aks/bash-lib/README.md

     list_grep LIST PATTERN

 Look up items matching `PATTERN` in the array `LIST`.
 Return all matching items, and return code 0.
 If no matching items, return empty string and return code 1.

     lookup_error CODE WORD [NOTFOUNDMSG [AMBIGMSG]]

-A utility function to be used in conjuction with a `lookup_list` or `grep_list` invocation.  `CODE` is an error code returned from `lookup_list` or `grep_list`.
-`WORD` is the word used on the search, and is used as the "%s" argument in either error message.  `NOTFOUNDMSG` is the error message used in the case of error code 1.  `AMBIGMSG` is the error message used in the case of error code 2.
+A utility function to be used in conjunction with a `lookup_list` or `grep_list` invocation.  `CODE` is an error code returned from `lookup_list` or `grep_list`.  `WORD` is the word used on the search, and is used as the `"%s"` argument in either error message.  `NOTFOUNDMSG` is the error message used in the case of error code 1.  `AMBIGMSG` is the error message used in the case of error code 2.

 `lookup_error` is used like this: